 1. Disable GPU Rendering

-Probably you are using Google Chrome,
+Probably you are using Google Chrome, Microsoft Edge, and other chromium browsers.

 Google Chrome users, fix Green screen when playing videos:

-So the first thing is very basic, you need to open Google Chrome browser and click the 3 dots icon from the top right corner, find the settings option, and click on it.
+So the first thing is very basic, you need to open the Google Chrome browser and click the 3 dots icon from the top right corner, find the settings option, and click on it.

-Scroll to the end of the page until you see the advanced button click on it to load advanced setting.
+Scroll to the end of the page until you see the advanced button click on it to load the advanced setting.
 Now I can scroll to the bottom of this page you will find some settings under the system label.
 Thank you need to pick the option that we use hardware acceleration whenever available.
 Disabling this option will make sure that Google Chrome will not hardware acceleration to play a video.

 Newer Chrome makes enabling this setting by going to settings > System > Use hardware acceleration.
 Toggle that if it’s turned on and off.